-After the procedure is over, I was asked to take a bed rest for next 21 days.
-In some cases, where the complications are severe, women are asked to infact lie almost the entire day on their bed and not move at all.
+After the procedure is over, I was asked to take bed rest for the next 21 days.
+In some cases, where the complications are severe, women are asked to in fact lie almost the entire day on their bed and not move at all.

 What To Avoid After IVF

-But, now starts a very delicate time, atleast for the first 4 months.
+But, now starts a very delicate time, at least for the first 4 months.
 It is time when you are advised to take full bed rest and eat only healthy food.
-If craving for Chinese food, cook at home.
-And if you must, then ask the restaurant not to put ajinomoto in your food.
-Ajinomoto can trigger of allergies or nervous spasms in the pregnant mother and even interfere with the natural brain development of the foetus.
+If the craving for Chinese food, cook at home.
+And if you must, then ask the restaurant not to put Ajinomoto in your food.
+Ajinomoto can trigger allergies or nervous spasms in the pregnant mother and even interfere with the natural brain development of the fetus.

 Physical Health After IVF

-While this is the bit on physical health, it is also important to remain healthy mentally and emotionally.
-Research and even tradition says that what the mothers feels is the emotion passed onto the child.
+While this is the bit of physical health, it is also important to remain healthy mentally and emotionally.
+Research and even tradition say that what the mothers feel is the emotion passed onto the child.
 You should listen to soft music, read light and happy novels, do some easy yoga exercises (but if there is a complication, ideally check with your doctor first), listen to Garbha Sanskaar audios, pray for the baby in morning and evening and surround yourself with beautiful pictures.

 | Apr 28, 2016